 Another helpful strategy is to read nutrition labels.
 By checking the sodium content in packaged foods, you can make informed choices and opt for items labeled as 'low sodium,' 'reduced sodium,' or 'no salt added.'
 This is especially beneficial for older adults who may find it challenging to manage their dietary intake.

-As a registered dietitian nutritionist emphasizes, focusing on whole, nutrient-rich foods while limiting processed options is vital for your heart health.
+As a registered dietitian nutritionist emphasizes, focusing on whole, while limiting processed options is vital for your heart health.
 Remember, you’re not alone in this journey; there are resources and support available to help you make these positive changes.

 By focusing on personalized nutrition, along with our advanced imaging and minimally invasive techniques, Amavita is dedicated to reducing the risks associated with cardiovascular diseases.
 Each meal you enjoy can play a positive role in your wellness journey.
 We’re here to support you every step of the way.